 220-240V Hot Tubs

 In general hot tubs are designed to operate on a hard wired, GFCI protected 220-240V 50-60 AMP circuit.
 There are exceptions that require as much as 80, 90, or 100 AMP circuits if the hot tub has multiple heaters, pumps, controls, etc. like in the case of a dual temperature swim spa (hyperlink), however, it is not common.

-It is the responsibility of the spa owner to ensure that electrical connections are made by a qualified electrician in accordance with the National Electrical Code and any local and state electrical codes in force at the time of installation.
+It is the responsibility of the spa owner to ensure that hot tub electrical connections are made by a licensed electrician in accordance with the National Electrical Code and any local and state electrical codes in force at the time of installation.
 Furthermore, it is important to reference your owner’s manual for your specific make and model’s electrical requirements as the information below is very general.

-110-120V Hot tubs
+110-120V “Plug-n-Play” Hot tubs

 There are also many “plug-n-play” spas that operate on a standard 15-20 amp household circuit.
 Most of these have a GFCI built into the end of the cord, and plug right into the outlet.
 It is important to have dedicated line and circuit even with a plug-n-play hot tub due to the constant electrical demand on this circuit.

 Once again, it is important to consult a licensed electrician for a qualified assessment.